t0bij/springdatarest-put-reproducer/README.md

 ## Summary of the Problem

-The main entity `Movie` has a `OneToMany` relation to `Ratings`. `Ratings` has a composite primary key with `movieID` and `ratingId`.
+The main entity `Movie` has a `OneToMany` relation to `Ratings`. `Ratings` has a composite primary key with `movieID` and `ratingPlatformId`.
 Only the `Movie` entity has a REST repository, and IDs are exposed.
 A single movie API exists where GET works fine, but updating via PUT doesn't.
 Updating the ratings list gives unexpected results.
 For example:

 **Before:**
 ```json